Table of Contents:

 This side argues that the crypto community should be building the tools to democratize access to MEV instead of trying to solve it.

 A group of researchers belonging to the proponents camps have built an organization called Flashbots working on mitigating the negative externalities of current MEV extraction techniques.
-Flashbots has built a product called MEV-Geth, which offers front-running as a service with a primary focus on enabling a permissionless, transparent, and fair ecosystem for MEV extraction.
+Flashbots has built a product called MEV-Geth, which offers front-running as a service with a primary focus on enabling a permissionless, transparent, open-source infrastructure and fair ecosystem for its extraction.

 The proponents argue that offering front-running as a service (FaaS) makes up for the miners’ lost revenue caused by Ethereum’s EIP-1559 fee-burning update.
 Hence, it indirectly increases Ethereum’s security by incentivizing miners to compete for MEV with higher hash power.